My Birthstone

 • Other Sources: Angola, Namibia, Democratic Republic of Congo, Brazil

-• Historical Sources: India, Brazil, South Africa
+• Historical Sources: India

 • Notable Mines: Cullinan (South Africa), Argyle (Australia), Diavik (Canada)